dai10512/python_coucera/README.md

 This project has two directory as section.
 One is for Python cording.
 Another is for Django.
 There are some project in the section.

-## Little Lemon Restaurant Web Application
+## Django_excersize Little Lemon Restaurant Web Application

 Developing Little lemon restaurant Web Application is final task for Django course.
 Here is how to watch it.